 Don’t hide what isn’t working: If an appliance isn’t working, leave a note that indicates what isn’t working and how you’re getting it fixed.
-Don’t try to conceal defects because it can make the inspector start to view you as dishonest and wonder what else you’re hiding.
+Don’t try to conceal defects because it can make the Buyers start to view you as dishonest and wonder what else you’re hiding.

-Note septic systems: If you have a septic system in the yard, be sure to leave a sketch that includes the location of it, if possible.
+Note septic systems: If you have a septic tank in the yard, be sure to leave a sketch that includes the location of it, if possible.
 It’ll avoid home inspectors, buyers, and real estate professionals having to conduct prolonged searches for it.
 It’s honestly not a bad idea to have the septic cleaned out and inspected prior to listing your home, but not 100% necessary.

 Keep appliances clear: Don’t leave dirty dishes in the dishwasher or sink, or even laundry in the washing machine or dryer.
 The inspector will need to test the appliances, and he doesn’t want to have to pull out dirty clothes in front of the potential Buyers.
 Also, make sure your oven and stove-top are clear and clean, so they can easily test them without setting off the smoke alarm or other “alarms” with the potential buyers.

-Make sure all utilities are on: Even if your home is vacant and you have no immediate “need” to have the electricity, water, or gas on, your potential buyers will need those items to be available for inspections and the appraisal.
+Make sure all utilities are on: Even if your home is vacant and you have no immediate “need” to have the electricity, water or gas on, your potential buyers will need those items to be available for inspections and the appraisal.

 For more information on listing your home for sale in Pooler, GA and surrounding areas, contact the Pooler GA Real Estate expert, Trisha Cook.